JoeanAmier/XHS-Downloader/README_EN.md

 </pre>
 <h1>📜 Others</h1>
 <ul>
-<li>Due to the date information carried in the links of Xiaohongshu works, using links obtained from previous dates may be subject to risk control.
-It is recommended to use the latest Xiaohongshu works links when downloading Xiaohongshu work files</li>
+<li>Due to the date information carried in the links of RedNote works, using links obtained from previous dates may be subject to risk control.
+It is recommended to use the latest RedNote works links when downloading RedNote work files</li>
 <li>Windows system requires running programs as an administrator to read Chromium, Chrome, Edge browser cookies</li>
 <li>If the function to save works data to a file is enabled, the works data will be stored by default in the <code>./Download/ExploreData.db</code> file</li>
 <li>The program's download records will be stored in the <code>./ExploreID.db</code> file</li>